5/16/2025

 Chief Risk Officer

 Okay.
-Yes, thank you Renato for the question.
+Yes.
+Thank you, Renato, for the question.
 I would like to emphasize that there are several factors behind this reduction in the cost of risk.
-Of course, the macroeconomic environment is more positive.
-We have had some particular events that have impacted the current situation, but also the accumulative effect of several measures taking in the origination process since the second part of 2023 through 2024 that has aligned our credit policy, streamlined the process.
-Part of this process is adjusting the models and now our models are recognizing lower expected losses in specific segments.
-But given say that down the road, we expect to originate higher volumes in riskier, more profitable segments.
-So we are going to train up the cost of risk, but coupled with significantly improved margins in this specific sector.
-So the net effect in risk adjustment should be net positive.
+Of course, the macroeconomic environment is more positive We have had some particular events that have impacted the current situation, but also the accumulative effect of several measures taken in the origination process since the second part of 2023 through 2024 that has aligned our credit policy, streamlined the process.
+Part of this process is adjusting the models, and now our models are recognizing lower expected losses in specific segments.
+But given, say, that down the road we expect to originate higher volumes in riskier, more profitable segments, so we are going to train up the cost of risk, but coupled with significantly improved margins in this specific sector.
+So the net effect in risk-adjusted NIN should be net positive.

 speaker